neophob/ola-to-tpm2net/README.md

 	./run.sh -u 10:0 -u 11:1 -u 12:2 -d /dev/ttyACM0

-The application grabs all Pixeldata from Universe 10 and sends it out using the TPM2Net protocol.
+The application grabs all Pixeldata from Universe 10,11 and 12 and sends it out using the TPM2Net protocol.
 My Arduino firmware will assign the pixeldata to the correct offset.
 One universe contains data up to 170 RGB pixels - so the Arduino firmware needs to add 170 for offset 1.

+Antother example with *debug* output:
 Limit to 10 fps (frames per second) and log verbose data.

 	./run.sh -u 10:0 -u 11:1 -u 12:2 -d /dev/ttyACM0 -f 10 -v